laminas/tutorials/doc/book/in-depth-guide/first-module.md

 Before we continue let us quickly take a look at where we placed this file.
 Note that view files are found within the `/view` subdirectory, not `/src` as they are not PHP class files, but template files for rendering HTML.
 The path, however, deserves some explanation.
-First we have the lowercased namespace, followed by the lowercased controller name (without the suffix 'controller'), and lastly comes the name of the action that we are accessing (again without the suffix 'action').
+First we have the lowercased namespace `blog`, followed by the lowercased controller name `list` (without the suffix 'controller'), and lastly comes the name of the action that we are accessing, `index` (again without the suffix 'action').
 As a templated string, you can think of it as:
 `view/{namespace}/{controller}/{action}.phtml`.
 This has become a community standard but you have the freedom to specify custom paths if desired.